ChrisHutchinson1982/CV/README.md

 _Project Manager_

 - Quickly promoted into role by Employee Development Senior Manager to manage, develop and support the teams IT Platforms.
-- Received ‘Credit for Credit’ award in commitment for building mutually beneficial relationships.
+- Received ‘Credit for Credit’ award for commitment to building mutually beneficial relationships.

 ## Interests

 **My Kids**

 I am a proud father of two.
-It is amazing seeing the world through two sets of new eyes and I am hoping to tap in on their imagine for some interesting coding projects.
+It is amazing seeing the world through two sets of new eyes and I am hoping to tap in on their imagination for some interesting coding projects.

 **DIY**

 I am a DIY enthusiast and adore the process of making and creating.
-I take great pleasure in teaching yourself a new skill and perfecting it over time through practical application (doing!).
+I take great pleasure in teaching myself a new skill and perfecting it over time through practical application (doing!).

 **Sport**